The Role Of The Governing Body

 What we do

 The full governing body meets once a term and is fully minuted by a dedicated clerk to the governors.
-Minutes can be found on our school website.
-The agenda for a full governing body meeting will include review of the school development plan with particular regard to pupil progress, a head teacher's report, a short training session provided by an invited member of staff and reports from the chairs or our committees.
+The agenda for a full governing body meeting will include review of the school development plan with particular regard to pupil progress, a Head Teacher's report, and reports from the chairs of our committees.
+It may also include a short training session provided by an invited member of staff

-At Cranmere we have four committees which have authority to propose polices for approval or actions to the full governing body.
-The committees meet between once and twice per term.
+At Cranmere we have two committees which have authority to propose polices for approval or actions to the full governing body.
+The committees meet once per term.
 Currently our committees are:

-- Learning and Achievement.
+Learning and Achievement.
 This committee is focused on pupil progress and the curriculum.
 Attendance and punctuality are reviewed at these meetings.
 The governing body places emphasis on the importance of regular and punctual school attendance.
 This is an area regularly monitored by Ofsted.
-We have had presentations by teaching staff on MFL, P.E, maths and ICT.
+We have presentations by teaching staff, most recently Science.

 Attendance by Governors

-All our governors are expected to visit the school with a specific focus on a curriculum area or an aspect of welfare such as the well being of pupils and enjoyment of school.
-These visits are structured and made in partnership with the head teacher and the deputy head teacher.
+All our governors are expected to visit the school with a specific focus on a curriculum area or an aspect of welfare such as the wellbeing of pupils and enjoyment of school.
+These visits are structured and made in partnership with the head teacher.